Stinobe/grunt-email-formatter/README.md

 At this moment options are not supported, but it's the first thing on our todo-list!

+## Our todo-list
+* Make options available
+* Optimize images
+* Create a zip-file for tools like Email on acid, Silverpop, ...
+* ...

 ## Used NPM packages

 * [Path](https://www.npmjs.com/package/path)